iterative/dvc.org/static/docs/command-reference/config.md

   [File link types](/doc/user-guide/large-dataset-optimization#file-link-types-for-the-dvc-cache)
   for a full explanation of each one.

-  To apply changes to this option in the workspace, by recreating file links/copies from cache, please use `dvc checkout --relink`.
+  To apply changes to this option in the workspace, by restoring all file links/copies from cache, please use `dvc checkout --relink`.
 See [checkout options](/doc/command-reference/checkout#options) for more details.